Stefany93/acw_lore/README.markdown

 ### I promise I won't mess things up, how do I add more quotes?

-Go to wp-content/plugins/acw_lore/acw_lore_quotes.txt
+Go to `wp-content/plugins/acw_lore/acw_lore_quotes.txt`
 In the file you will see a bunch of lines.
 Those are the quotes.
-Write your quote, but be careful, each quote must end with a line break "\n" For example, if you want to add the quote "Why do men fight who were born to be brothers? - James Longstreet" by Longstret, you add it at the end of the file, below the last quote and in one straight line.
-If the line breaks (\n) automatically, that's fine.
-If you break it intentionally, the quote will be halved in two.
-Like if you write "Why do men fight who were born to be brothers?" - James Longstreet
+Write your quote, but be careful, each quote must end with a line break `"\n"` For example, if you want to add the quote _"Why do men fight who were born to be brothers? - James Longstreet"_ by Longstret, you add it at the end of the file, below the last quote and in one straight line.
+If the line breaks `(\n)` automatically, that's fine.
+If you break it intentionally, the quote will be halved in two and that would not be cool.
- Two quotes will come out of that.
-"Why do men fight who" and "were born to be brothers? - James Longstreet" and that would not be cool.

 ### I messed things up, how can I fix everything?